 It’s typical to be in shock in the immediate aftermath of a truck accident.
 Most people feel overwhelmed by the experience and don’t know what to do next.
 Severe injuries that could require extensive treatment to heal are common after such an accident.
 It can seem like an uphill battle when you face a difficult recovery and other challenges due to a crash someone else caused.

 You should not be responsible for your medical bills and other expenses if someone else is entirely at fault for the collision.
 The truck driver or another negligent party should be liable for your injury.
-The personal injury lawyers of the Powell & Rose Law Firm, PLLC are ready to help you with your case and seek the justice you deserve.
+The personal injury lawyers of the Law Offices of David L Powell are ready to help you with your case and seek the justice you deserve.
 Our truck accident lawyers in Fort Smith, AR, will be your advocate and fight by your side for the maximum compensation you deserve.

 For a free consultation to learn more about how we can help, call us at 479-222-6773 today.